Iddy-Chazua/Set-up-postgres-postgis-in-Digital-ocean/Postgresql_and_postgis.md

 To enable remote access to the database server, you must first add a listening address.
 To listen to any address (enter star), edit the postgresql.conf file with the following command:

  `sudo nano /etc/postgresql/10/main/postgresql.conf`

+- Note: to do this command you are required to install nano: `sudo apt install nano`

 - if you run the previous command and the file appears to be empty, you did something wrong.
 Ensure that your PostgreSQL version is the one written there.on our case our verion was 10 or you simply mistyped the command.
 Exit nano with ctrl-x, do not save the changes, and try again.

 Once in the ***postgresql.conf file***, scroll down to the Connection Settings section and change the line that reads:

-#listen_addresses = ëlocalhostí
+#listen_addresses = ‚Äòlocalhost‚Äô

-ToÖ
+To‚Ä¶

 listen_addresses = '*'

 Make sure you remove the # at the start of the line.
 Press ctrl-x to exit.
 Save the changes when prompted.

-To grant access to the database server for all users, edit the pg_hba.conf file and add the line ëhost all all 0.0.0.0/0 md5í.
+To grant access to the database server for all users, edit the pg_hba.conf file and add the line ‚Äòhost all all 0.0.0.0/0 md5‚Äô.

 Edit the ***pg_hba.conf file***